-shows the probability of convergence on the short path (i.e. Formula (1)).
-The data are compared to those obtained via physics-based simulation and Monte Carlo simulation of the same case-study reported in [8].
-The latter are close to the results obtained with the Bio-PEPA specification and well within the errormargins.
-Fig. 3(b) shows results on the expected number of team formations until convergence on the short or long path (i.e. Formula (2)).
-The data correspond very well for k from 1 to 7, but diverge for higher values of k.
-Note that the data obtained via statistical model checking in Fig. 3(b) is based on 1000 random samples and a confidence level of 99%.
+Figure 3 (a), (b) and (c) show the result of statistical model checking of the above formulas for models that only differ in the number of active teams k, where $k = \{1, 2, ..., 10\}$ .
+In particular, Fig. 3(a) shows the probability of convergence on the short path (i.e. Formula (1)).
+The data are compared to those obtained via physics-based simulation and Monte Carlo simulation of the same case-study reported in [21].
+The latter are close to the results obtained with the Bio-PEPA specification and well within the error-margins.
+Fig. 3(b) shows results on the expected number of team formations until convergence on the short or long path (i.e. Formula (2)) using 1000 samples.
+The data correspond very well for k from 1 to 7, but diverge for higher values of k perhaps caused by strong stochastic fluctuations due to the small number of robots present in the start location.
 Fig. 3(c) shows the expected convergence time.
 No data from the literature concerning this aspect is available for comparison.
-The total model checking time to produce the data in Fig. 3(a)was ca. 10 minutes, those in Fig. 3(b) ca. 48 minutes and those in Fig. 3(c) ca. 5 minutes.
+The total model-checking time to produce the data in Fig. 3(a) was ca. 10 minutes, those in Fig. 3(b)ca. 48 minutes and those in Fig. 3(c) ca. 5 minutes.
 Due to space limits we limit our analysis to the shown properties.
-However, many other interesting properties of the system could be analysed this way.
-For example it can also be shown that for any value of k from 1 to 10 the probability that convergence occurs is equal to 1.
+However, other interesting properties of the system could be analysed this way.
+For example it can be shown that for any value of k from 1 to 10 the probability that convergence occurs is equal to 1.

-5.3 Fluid flow analysis
+5.3 Fluid Flow Analysis

 The third kind of analysis is a fluid flow approximation or numerical analysis of the ODE underlying the Bio-PEPA specification.
-Based on the Bio-PEPA syntax, the underlying ODE model can be generated automatically and in a systematic way [15].
+Based on the Bio-PEPA syntax, the underlying ODE model can be generated automatically and in a systematic way [10] using the Bio-PEPA tool suite [4].
 This provides yet another view on the behavioural aspects of the system.
-One can, for example, explore numerically the sensitivity of the system to initial values and discover stationary points and other aspects related to stability analysis.
-As an example, here we show the relation between stochastic simulation and fluid approximation results.
+One can, for example, explore numerically the sensitivity of the system to initial values and discover stationary path (100 samples)